libremfg/rhize-docs/content/deploy/backup/keycloak.md

   When prompted use the password from the previous step.
 Expect the prompt multiple times for each database.

-1. Check the logs for the Keycloak postgres pods, either in Lens or with [`kubectl logs`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).
+1. Check the logs for the Keycloak Postgres pods, either in Lens or with [`kubectl logs`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).
     Ensure there are no errors relating to the backup.

 ## Confirm success